VismaRating/task/README.md

 Open your broswer and go to ```http://localhost:8080``` and you should see the returned information in a json format.

 ### Start the client
-After starting the server succesffully navigate to the client folder and
+After starting the server successfully, go inside the client folder and
 at the root directory run from the terminal the command:
 ```bash
 npm install
 ```
 This will install all the dependencis needed to run the client app.

-To start the client at the root directory of client folder run:
+To start the client at the root directory of the client folder run:
 ```bash
 npm start
 ```